rougier/ASPP-2017/README.md

 people and data.

 But remember, there are two people in the loop: the one that produces the visualization and the one that watches it.
-What you intend to show and what will be actually perceived might be quite different.
+What you intend to show might be quite different from what will be actually perceived...

 <!---------------------------------------------------------------------------->
-## The visualization pipeline
+## Visualization pipeline

-1. Raw data
+1. Raw data (whatever...)
-2. Processed data
-3. Filtered data
+2. Filtered data (missing, noise, analytics, statistics, ...)
-4. Mapped data
+3. Mapped data (geometry, attributes, colors, ...)
-5. Rendered data
+4. Rendered data (static image, interactive display, ...)

 <!---------------------------------------------------------------------------->